AudreyGermain/Game-Recommendation-System/README.md

 In the figure above, ***R*** is the original matrix user-items containing some kind of implicit data within it. ***U*** and ***V*** have weights measuring how each user-item relates to each feature.
 The goal is to compute the weights of ***U*** and ***V*** such that ***R ≈ U x V***.
 The ALS (*Alternating Least Squares*) algorithm iteratively *alternates* (hence its name) between optimizing ***U*** and fixing ***V*** and vice versa until a convergence that approximates ***R*** the best it can.

 As mentioned before, for our project we use the ALS model implemented in the [implicit](https://github.com/benfred/implicit) python library, which uses two separate magnitudes (*preferences* and *confidence levels*) in order to express the user raw observations.
-For each user-item interaction within the data, an estimate is computed expressing whether the user likes of dislikes and item (i.e. preference) and couple this estimate with a confidence level, related to the raw implicit observations (higher the more an user has played a game).
-Further explanations can be found in the paper [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf)
+For each user-item interaction within the data, an estimate is computed expressing whether the user likes of dislikes and item (i.e. preference) and couple this estimate with a confidence level, directly associated to the magnitude of raw implicit observations (higher the more a user has played a game).
+Further explanations can be found in the paper [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf).

 In order to produce recommendations using the ALS algorithm described above, the class *ImplicitCollaborativeRecommender* is implemented in a python script.
 The code is available here below.
 The class makes all the required data manipulations to the fed DataFrame in order to create the matrices required by the ALS algorithm.
 In order to produce recommendations, we take advantage of the methods already implemented around the ALS algorithm from the implicit python library.